 \subsection{ALMA observations (Night\,2)}

-The ALMA observations were conducted using the 12~m array and 38 antennas in the C43-7 configuration (baselines 22--2492\,m), with a field of view (FoV) of $59.72''$ and a maximum recoverable scale of $11.5''$.
-The total integration time on source was $\sim$2\,hr and the phase center was R.A. = 10$^\mathrm{h}$23$^\mathrm{m}$47$^\mathrm{s}$68; Dec. = +00$^{\circ}$38$^{\prime}$41.$^{\prime\prime}$00 (ICRS).
-The weather conditions were good and stable, with an average precipitable water vapor of $\sim$1.2\,mm and an average system temperature of $\simeq$65\,K. The band-pass and flux calibrators used were J1058$+$0133 and J1256$-$0547, while J1028$-$0236 was used as the phase calibrator.
-The continuum image was obtained by averaging the four base-bands of width 1.875\,GHz, each centered at 90.5003\,GHz, 92.5003\,GHz, 102.5003\,GHz, and 104.5003\,GHz, covering a total bandwidth of 7.5\,GHz.
+The ALMA observations were conducted using the 12~m array and 38 antennas in the C43-7 configuration (baselines 22--2492\,m), with a FOV of $59.72''$ and a maximum recoverable scale of $11.5''$.
+The total integration time on source was $\sim$2\,hr and the phase centre was R.A. = 10$^\mathrm{h}$23$^\mathrm{m}$47$^\mathrm{s}$68; Dec. = +00$^{\circ}$38$^{\prime}$41.$^{\prime\prime}$00 (ICRS).
+The weather conditions were good and stable, with an average precipitable water vapour of $\sim$1.2\,mm and an average system temperature of $\simeq$65\,K. The band-pass and flux calibrators used were J1058$+$0133 and J1256$-$0547, while J1028$-$0236 was used as the phase calibrator.
+The continuum image was obtained by averaging the four base-bands of width 1.875\,GHz, each centred at 90.5003\,GHz, 92.5003\,GHz, 102.5003\,GHz, and 104.5003\,GHz, covering a total bandwidth of 7.5\,GHz.
 No spectral lines were detected within the observed frequency range above the 3$\sigma$ noise level per spectral channel of $\sim$0.48\,\mJy.

 Data reduction was carried out following standard procedures using the ALMA pipeline within \textsc{casa} (v.
 6.1.1-15)\footnote{\url{https://casa.nrao.edu}}.
-Continuum images were produced using \textsc{tclean} interactively and applying a manually selected mask.
+Continuum images were produced using \texttt{tclean} interactively and applying a manually selected mask.
 These images were corrected for primary beam attenuation and were produced using both natural weighting and a Briggs \texttt{robust=0} weighting \citep{briggs95}.
 The former maximises the sensitivity whereas the latter provides higher angular resolution.
 The mean frequency of the continuum image is 97.51\,GHz, which corresponds to a wavelength of 3.1\,mm.
-Table\,\ref{tab:alma_obs} lists the synthesized beam and the root mean square (rms) noise of each image.
+Table\,\ref{tab:alma_obs} lists the synthesised beam and the rms noise of each image.